 Head out shopping

-Qatar is a land of culture and heritage with many historical sites to explore.
 Shopping in Qatar is another engaging activity to try for a fun and cultural experience.
 The Villaggio Mall in Doha is worth visiting as it has a fantastic collection of entertainment, shopping and dining options.
-You can also visit the Mall of Qatar, City Center Mall, Doha Lagoona Mall, Doha Festival City, Mirqab Mall, Gulf Mall, etc. Qatar malls are a perfect blend of shopping, entertainment and fun.
+You can also visit the Mall of Qatar, City Center Mall, Doha Lagoona Mall, Doha Festival City, Mirqab Mall, and Gulf Mall.

 Mingle and shop at the local souqs

-The traditional souqs are a must when visiting any Middle Eastern city.
+A trip to traditional souqs is a must when visiting any Middle Eastern city.
 If you’re looking for a place that sells some of the best antiques and handicrafts, then you must stop by any one of Qatar’s famous souqs mentioned below:

 It is a marketplace situated at an ancient trading site where goods and animals were earlier traded during the nomadic days.
 The Souq Waqif is the only lasting traditional souk in Qatar and has several top-notch cafés and restaurants and the best of antiques.
 It is located just off the Corniche, on Al Souq Street in the capital city of Doha.